nvmwill/nexmo-developer/_documentation/en/video/guides/archiving.md

 > Note: In a composed recording, if a recording is started and no data is streamed during the duration of the recording (no audio or video is published), the size of the recording file will be 0 bytes.

-## Working with individual stream recordings
+## Working with individual stream archives

 Individual stream recording mode is intended for use with a post-processing tool to produce customized content generated by your application.
 There are some considerations that developers should evaluate when choosing to use the feature.